D-Bus: Overview

-Due to the large number of processes involved—adding up processes providing the services and clients accessing them—establishing one-to-one IPC between all of them becomes an inefficient and quite unreliable approach.
-Instead, D-Bus provides a software-bus abstraction that gathers all the communications between a group of processes over a single shared virtual channel.
-Processes connected to a bus do not know how it is internally implemented, but D-Bus specification guarantees that all processes connected to the bus can communicate with each other through it.
+D-Bus provides a software-bus abstraction that gathers all the communications among a group of processes over a single shared virtual channel.
+Processes connected to a bus do not know how it is internally implemented, but the D-Bus specification guarantees that all processes connected to the bus can communicate with each other through it.
+D-Bus incurs at least a 2.5x performance loss over one-to-one IPC.

 Linux desktop environments take advantage of the D-Bus facilities by instantiating multiple buses, notably: